NurMarvin/pronoundb-bot/README.md

 # PronounDB.org Discord Bot

-A Discord Bot that uses the PronounDB API to make people aware of people's pronouns!
+A Discord Bot that uses the PronounDB API to make people aware of other people's pronouns!

 ## How to use